Slamy/Wiki_MiSTer/Setup-Guide.md

  ![picture](pictures/setup-fireup_insert-sd.jpg)

 3. Connect the power supply.
 This will turn on the DE10-Nano board.
 You will see the MiSTer menu on the monitor.
-You see in the menu the NES core we have copied to the SD-card.
-Hit the **enter** key on your keyboard to start it.
+You see in the menu the NES core we have copied to the SD Card.
+Hit the <kbd>Enter</kbd> key to start it.

  ![picture](pictures/setup-fireup_mister-menu.jpg)

 4. You will see a black screen.
 This is normal because no ROM is loaded yet.
-Press F12 on your keyboard to bring up the MiSTer menu.
-In order to run a game, select **"Load *.NES"** and hit **Enter**.
+Press <kbd>F12</kbd> to bring up the MiSTer menu.
+In order to run a game, select **"Load *.NES"** and hit <kbd>Enter</kbd>.

  ![picture](pictures/setup-fireup_nes-main-menu.jpg)

 5. This will bring up the SD-card root directory.
-Navigate into your "NES Games" folder and select the ROM you want to start and hit **Enter**..
+Navigate into your "NES Games" folder and select the ROM you want to start and hit <kbd>Enter</kbd>..

  ![picture](pictures/setup-fireup_nes-select-rom.jpg)

-6. Congratulation, you successfully started you first game on your MiSTer!!!
+6. Congratulation, you successfully started you first game on your MiSTer!

  ![picture](pictures/setup-fireup_nes-rom-running.jpg)

-# Following Steps
+# Following steps

 To get the most out of your MiSTer don't forget to (at least) check out the following pages:
 - [Configuration Files](Configuration-Files)